 In 2003 on the 50th anniversary of water fluoridation in Australia, the Australian Dental Association erected a monument to commemorate Frank Grey, the Beaconsfield Municipal Council and the West Tamar community.

-International anti-fluoridation group, Fluoride Action Network, state that the addition of fluoride to water is unethical as informed consent cannot be obtained.
+International anti-fluoridation group, Fluoride Action Network, states that the addition of fluoride to water is unethical as informed consent cannot be obtained.
 It also suggests that dosage cannot be controlled because water consumption by individuals varies widely.

 A 2019 Canadian observational study published in JAMA Paediatrics argues against fluoridation, linking the consumption of fluoridated water during pregnancy to lower IQ in children.